 The benchmark gained 35.18% over the holding period.
 The Bull ETF gained 157.17%.
 That’s 51.63 percentage points MORE than 3X the benchmark’s return.
 The Bear ETF lost 69.82%, which is 35.72 percentage points better than -3X the benchmark’s return.

-As nice as it is to see greater than expected returns, you must understand that these compounded returns will increase (for a Bull ETF) your exposure levels, and possibly an outsized return greater than the 3X level, making your position more sensitive to future market movements.
-Consider selling your excess gains and managing to a specific exposure level.
+As nice as it is to see greater than expected returns, you must understand that these compounded returns will increase (for a Bull ETF) your exposure levels, and possibly create an outsized return greater than the 3X level, making your position more sensitive to future market movements.
+Consider selling your excess gains and managing your investment to a specific exposure level.

 Volatility – Why Does it Matter?

-These leveraged ETFs seek a return that is +300% or -300% of the return of their benchmark index for a single day.
-The funds should not be expected to provide three times or negative three times the return of the benchmark’s cumulative return for periods greater than one day.
+These leveraged and inverse ETFs seek a return, before fees and expenses, that is 300% or -300% of the return of their benchmark for a single day.
+The Funds should not be expected to provide 300% or -300%, as applicable, of the benchmark’s performance for a period greater than one trading day.

-In pursuit of their daily investment objectives, leveraged ETFs must rebalance their assets to exposure ratio on a daily basis.
-This means that their returns over time are the product of a series of daily returns, and not the ETF’s beta multiplied by the cumulative return of the index for periods greater than a day.
+Due to their daily investment objectives, leveraged and inverse ETFs must rebalance their assets to their stated exposure ratio on a daily basis.
+This means that their returns over time are the product of a series of daily returns, and not the ETF’s beta multiplied by the cumulative return of the benchmark for periods greater than a day.

 The Bottom Line

 Monitor and Act When Necessary

 Daily rebalancing ETFs are not meant to be held unmonitored for long periods.
-If you intend to hold leveraged ETFs for periods greater than one day, you must always watch them closely.
+If you intend to hold leveraged and inverse ETFs for periods greater than one day, you must always watch them closely.

-- During highly volatile periods for an ETF’s benchmark index, you will need to adjust your positions frequently to maintain constant exposure levels.
+- During highly volatile periods for an ETF’s benchmark, you will need to adjust your positions frequently to maintain constant exposure levels.

-- During periods of lower volatility for the benchmark index, you should continue to monitor, but position adjustments will likely be needed less frequently.
+- During periods of lower volatility for the benchmark, you should continue to monitor, but position adjustments will likely be needed less frequently.

-- If you don’t have the resources, time or inclination to constantly monitor and manage your positions, leveraged ETFs are not for you.
+If you don’t have the resources, time or inclination to constantly monitor and manage your positions, leveraged and inverse ETFs are not for you.